 Yang and her mentor, Geoffrey Sanders, Ph.D., explored various computational methods, which could eventually led to the general public having access to more advanced technology.
 The purpose of her summer research was making computations run faster, more efficiently and more accurately.

 Specifically, Yang investigated whether certain methods could increase stability in QR factorization by using half-precision arithmetic.
 QR factorization is a basic linear algebra tool useful for many physics and data analysis applications.
 Standard QR algorithms are highly unstable in half-precision, meaning the results may lead to an unacceptable amount of error.
 The numerical algorithm simulations Yang and the team conducted can reduce errors in QR factorization and produce more accurate results.

 The research opportunity allowed Yang to understand the importance of more theoretical components of mathematical research.
 Other key takeaways from her experience included a desire to seek collaborations outside of her department, to participate in interdisciplinary scientific organizations and to be more open to opportunities outside of her direct path.

 “The experience allowed me to focus on research and prepare for the remaining years of my graduate program,” Yang said.
 “I really appreciate how this opportunity has diversified my research interests.
 I will definitely be recommending this program to other graduate students.”

 Upon completion of the program, Yang returned to the University of Colorado Boulder to complete her doctoral degree.
 She actively contributes to the Association for Women in Mathematics chapter at her university and the Society for Industrial and Applied Mathematics.

-The National Energy Technology Laboratory research program is administered through the U.S. Department of Energy’s (DOE) Oak Ridge Institute for Science and Education (ORISE), which is managed for DOE by ORAU.
+The NSF MSGI Program is funded by NSF and administered through the U.S. Department of Energy’s (DOE) Oak Ridge Institute for Science and Education (ORISE).
+ORISE is managed for DOE by ORAU.